 To allow a benchmark to be accurately reproduced, all parameters that could affect the benchmark must be reported.
 This is particularly difficult with a compile benchmark.
-From the 33 papers that used compile benchmarks, only one specified the compiler and linker versions, and one specified compiler options.
-Eight failed to specify the version of the code that was being compiled, and 19 failed to specify the compilation steps that were being measured.
-Although it is easy to report the source code version, it is more difficult to specify relevant programs and patches that were installed.
+From the 33 papers that used compile benchmarks, only 1 specified the compiler and linker versions, and 1 specified compiler options.
+Moreover, 8 failed to specify the version of the code being compiled, and 19 failed to specify the compilation steps being measured.
+Although it is easy to report the source-code version, it is more difficult to specify the relevant programs and patches that were installed.
 For example, Emacs has dependencies on the graphical environment, which may include dozens of libraries and their associated header files.
-However, this is feasible to do if a package manager has been used and can provide information about all of the installed program versions.
+However, this specification is feasible if a package manager has been used that can provide information about all of the installed program versions.
 Because of the amount of information that needs to be presented, we recommend creating an online appendix with the detailed testbed setup.

-There is a common belief that file systems see similar loads independent of the software being compiled.
-Using OSprof [Joukov et al. 2006], we profiled the build process of three packages commonly used as compile benchmarks: (1) SSH 2.1.0, (2) Am-utils 6.1b3, and (3) the Linux 2.4.20 kernel with the default configuration.
+There is a common belief that file systems see similar loads, independent of the software being compiled.
+Using OSprof [Joukov et al. 2006], we profiled the build process of three packages commonly used as compile benchmarks: (1) SSH 2.1.0; (2) Am-utils 6.1b3; and (3) the Linux 2.4.20 kernel with the default configuration.
 Table III shows the general characteristics of the packages.
-The build process of these packages consists of a configuration and a compilation phase.
+The build process of these packages consists of a configuration phase and a compilation phase.
 The configuration phase consists of running GNU configure scripts for SSH and Am-utils, and running "make defconfig dep" for the Linux kernel.
-We analyzed the configuration and compilation phases separately, as well as together.
-Before the configuration and compilation phases, we remounted the ext2 file system that the benchmark was run on to reduce caching effects.
-Figure 4 shows the distribution of the total number of invocations of all the ext2 VFS operations used during the build processes.
-Note that each of the three graphs uses different scales for the number of operations (y-axis).
+We analyzed the configuration- and compilation phases both separately as well as together.
+Before the configuration- and compilation phases, we remounted the ext2 file system on which the benchmark was run, to reduce caching effects.